Welcome to my 5-minute guide to the best dirt bike goggles available in 2022.

 And one thing I can say about Smith goggles, is they last.

-I’ve still got a pair of the original Smith Evo roll-offs.
+I’ve still got a pair of the original Smith Evo roll-off goggles; there’s a ton on offer here.

-They’re so old that they don’t even make them anymore.
+They’re soo old that they don’t even make them anymore.

 So, that’s why I’m suggesting the Fuel – the upgraded version of the Evo.